Richard Tracey: London Assembly

+Following his electoral defeat, Tracey joined the executive committee of the Association of Former Members of Parliament.
+He chaired the Conservative Association in Wandsworth from 2003 to 2008.
+In the 2006 local elections, he helped his party win the Tooting ward.

-In 2008, Tracey was elected a Member of the London Assembly representing Merton and Wandsworth, later becoming Deputy Leader of the Conservative Group and Conservative lead on transport.
-He campaigned to tighten the law on London transport strikes and celebrated the completion of the Overground rail line to Clapham Junction as well as striving to reduce pollution from buses and HGVs in Putney High Street and elsewhere.
+In 2008, he was elected a member of the London Assembly representing Merton and Wandsworth, and in 2009 became the deputy leader of the Conservative Group and the Conservative lead on transport.
+He campaigned to outlaw strikes on the London transport system and celebrated the completion of the Overground rail line to Clapham Junction as well as striving to reduce pollution from buses and HGVs in Putney High Street and elsewhere.
 He also worked on extending the Wimbledon Tramlink to Morden and St Helier.
 He was Vice-Chairman of the London Fire and Emergency Planning Authority (2010–2012), and Member of the Metropolitan Police Authority (2008–10).
 In 2008, he was appointed Mayor's Ambassador for the River by Mayor Boris Johnson, in which he pushed successfully to extend the fast river transport service upstream to Putney in 2013 and got new piers at Vauxhall, Battersea Reach and Battersea Power Station.
 He was Chairman of the London Waste and Recycling Board from 2012 to 2016, with strategies to increase London recycling.
 He retired in 2016, and his former Merton and Wandsworth seat was then won by Labour's Leonie Cooper.

-Tracey was a Freeman of the City of London from 1984 onwards, a Freeman of the Company of Watermen and Lightermen, President of Kingston Regatta, and of Kingston RFC, a Justice of the Peace, and a Fellow of the Industry and Parliament Trust from 1985.
+Tracey was a Freeman of the City of London from 1984 onwards, a Freeman of the Company of Watermen and Lightermen, President of Kingston Regatta and Kingston Rugby Football Club, a Justice of the Peace in Wimbledon from 1977, and a Fellow of the Industry and Parliament Trust from 1985.

 Controversies

 The role and extent of non-party organisations in social media advertising during the UK general election of 2019 was examined by BBC journalist Rory Cellan-Jones.
-Tracey was identified as the sponsor of a Facebook advert, which opposed the Labour Party's 2019 pledge to remove charitable status and tax exemptions from private schools in the United Kingdom.
+Tracey was identified as the sponsor of a Facebook advert that opposed the Jeremy Corbyn-led Labour Party's 2019 pledge to remove charitable status and tax exemptions from private schools in the United Kingdom.

 Personal life

-His wife Katharine Tracey, formerly Katharine Gardner, became a senior councillor on Wandsworth London Borough Council for 29 years, and received the OBE for services to education.
-They have four children and eight grandchildren.
+He was a resident of Battersea.
+His wife Katharine Tracey, née Gardner, whom he married in 1974, worked as a telecoms employee, served as a senior councillor on Wandsworth London Borough Council for 29 years, and received the OBE for services to education.
+They had four children (Simon, Nicola, Emma and Polly) and eight grandchildren.

 Tracey died peacefully at home on 19 March 2020, aged 77.
+Kathy Tracey died in 2021.